 - Restart the phone and add the account once again.

-So, those are the solutions you should try if Gmail notifications not working on your Android device.
+So, those are the solutions you should try if Gmail notifications are not working on your Android device.
 Do you know any other ways to solve it?
 Please share your knowledge with us.